-The eggs that you eat – Myths and facts
+The Eggs that you eat – Myths and facts

-The eggs that you eat – Myths and facts
+The Eggs that you eat – Myths and facts

 Myth 1: Eating eggs gain you extra calories.

 Absolutely not.
 Eggs are a low-calorie food, high in protein.
-Eggs support in weight loss.
+Eggs support weight loss.
 Nutritionists and dieticians recommend eggs in a calorie-controlled diet.
-Consumption of eggs increases the feeling of fullness and help in boosting metabolic activity.
+Consumption of eggs increases the feeling of fullness and helps in boosting metabolic activity.
 As eggs are rich in protein, eating them for breakfast gives a feeling of fullness for a longer time.
 And then one can opt for a small lunch.

-One often hears people associating the colour of yolk to the nutrition and the quality of eggs.
+One often hears people associating the colour of yolk with the nutrition and the quality of eggs.
 But the yolk color is determined by the pigments in the food consumed by the hen.
 If the orange-yellow pigment xanthophylls is more in the food consumed by the hen, like corn, then the yolk colour will be dark orange.
 And if the hen eats more of barley and wheat then the yolk color will be lighter.

 Myth 3: All brown eggs are desi eggs and are more nutritious.

-Myth 4: Double yolked eggs are unhealthy and should be avoided
+Myth 4: Double-yolked eggs are unhealthy and should be avoided

-There are many superstitions around double yolks in an egg.
+There are many superstitions about double yolks in an egg.
 While in some parts of the world, it is supposed to bring good fortune, and somewhere it is a warning of death.
 But double yolks in an egg are a result of hyperactive ovaries.
 It is because the hen has ovulated twice in succession.
 It is like a twin pregnancy that happens in humans as well.

 Myth 5: Storing eggs for future consumption

 It is important to maintain the temperature of the place where the eggs are stored.
 Unrefrigerated eggs can be kept for 7-10 days while refrigerated eggs can be stored for even a month.
 But ideally, the shelf life of refrigerated eggs is considered for about three weeks.
-It is the best to refrigerate eggs after buying them or keeping them under lower temperatures.
+It is best to refrigerate eggs after buying them or keep them under lower temperatures.
 Refrigeration reduces the risk of salmonella.

 So as the jingle goes, “Sunday ho ya Monday, roz khao ande ( Be it Sunday or Monday, eat eggs any day)”.
 Indulge in this power food to your heart’s content now.
 Happy eating!

-1. Tha k you so much for this useful article oon myths related to chicken and eggs.
+2. Tha k you so much for this useful article oon myths related to chicken and eggs.
 Please keep sharing such articles.. cheers…

-2. Thank you so much for this useful article on myths related to chicken and eggs.
+3. Thank you so much for this useful article on myths related to chicken and eggs.
 Please keep sharing such articles.. cheers…

-3. We always thought that brown eggs are much more nutritious than normal white eggs.
+4. We always thought that brown eggs are much more nutritious than normal white eggs.

 Even spend more money on those.
 But thanks to article for breaking our myth and give us the real fact.